-Examinations may contain a combination of multiple-choice questions and questions that require short/medium-length answers.
-Details related to the format of the examinations will be announced ahead of time in class and also on Canvas.
+All examinations are take-home exams and will be conducted on Canvas.
+They may contain a combination of multiple-choice questions and questions that require short/medium-length answers.
+You will receive some days to work on them and submit them online.
+Some components of the examinations may be timed or have limited attempts.
+All exams will be posted on Canvas and will also be submitted via Canvas.

-Participation grades will be based on your engagement in class discussions, online surveys, or any discussions/questions posted on Canvas.
+Participation grades will be based on your engagement in any class discussions, worksheets, any online surveys or any discussions/questions posted on Canvas.
+Some in-person classes will be utilized to review harder material and to solve numerical applications of the theoretical topics covered online.